egjiri/database_syncer/README.md

 # DatabaseSyncer

-This gem provides a rake task to simply sync the local database with the production database on Heroku.
+This gem provides a rake task to simply sync the local Postgres database with the production database on Heroku.
 The gem in meant to be used on a Rails project.

 ## Installation